DFE-Digital/register-early-career-teachers-public/app/views/api/guidance/guidance_for_lead_providers/partnerships.md

 For more detailed technical information, view the `POST /partnerships` [endpoint Swagger API documentation](/api/docs/v3#/Partnerships/post_api_v3_partnerships).

-### When lead providers can confirm a partnership
+### When lead providers can create a partnership

-Currently, lead providers can confirm a partnership once at least one participant (ECT or mentor) has been registered for that cohort.

-We’re considering allowing partnerships as soon as registration for a new cohort opens
+Lead providers can create a partnership even if the school hasn’t registered participants.
+The only exceptions are when the cohort has not opened, or the school is doing its own training.

 ### Continuing into future cohorts